TALXIS/docs/src/en/developer-guide/applications/utilities/landingpages.md

 </table>

 ### **User Groups**
 In the landing page configuration, there is a list of user groups that defines which groups of users have visibility of the landing page.
 This allows you to control and customize the content displayed to different audiences based on their roles, permissions, or specific needs, ensuring that relevant information is presented to the appropriate users.
+More info [here](#talxis-configuration-user-group-landing-page).

 ![Landing Page User Groups](/.attachments/LandingPage/landingpage-usergroups.png)